ImrahnF/notes-PROG27545/README.md

     <button type="submit">Submit</button>
 </form>
 ```
+The input field has a `name="data"` attribute.
+When the form is submitted, the text in the input field will be sent with the key `data`.

 When the form is submitted, it should run the `processForm()` method under the `PostMapping("/test")` annotation as we are doing a **POST** request.
 The method under `@GetMapping` would run if we were to click a link that brought us to `localhost:8080/test` or if we were to directly type out the URL.

+The **POST** request would look something like this: `data=enteredValue`.
 ```java
 @Controller
 public class TestController {